pitspeed/hello-world/README.md

 github test repository

 Hello all!
 I'm Piotr.
-I'd like to use github to code web-develop projects.
+I'd like to use github for code web-develop projects.